- This course | talk has passed.

-An Introduction to Photopolymer Etching with Sarah Cliff – Saturday 21 March – 10am to 5pm
+An Introduction to Photopolymer Etching with Sarah Cliff – This course has been postponed until the Autumn

 Photopolymer plates produce finely detailed, tonally rich, etched images from drawings or digital/photographic images.